 Once adopted a child may not understand that all things are not shared within their family or that feelings get hurt when possessions are damaged.
 Additionally, a child may feel overwhelmed when they begin to acquire personal possessions.

 Baths and cleanliness may not be a first priority in an orphanage.
 In general, children in orphanages are bathed or shower in large groups.
-Heated water is extremely uncommon, so bathing is not welcome or enjoyed by children from institutional settings.
+Heated water is extremely uncommon, so bathing is not welcome or enjoyed by children from institutional settings, but thanks to raising awareness and quality care, many facilities are asking what’s the best electric shower to install in their institutions to improve the quality of life and hygiene of orphans.
 It is quite the opposite of the experience most Westerner’s are familiar with!
 Few institutions are heated, or have heat only in a few common rooms.
 In winter months it might be too cold in the orphanage to justify a regular washing.
 It is almost cruel to bathe malnourished children int his atmosphere.
 When a child comes home to their new family, parents should not be shocked if their child’s fingernails are dirty, or if their body seems like it hasn’t been washed clean in the last several months.
 It’s helpful to understand that a child may fear baths, and need time to accept the practice of washing regularly.

 It is important to note that while a parent might feel the need to immediately change their child’s clothes or get them bathed and smelling fresh; those smells and clothes can be a very real comfort at the moment for a child.